vilbergs/next-template/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 🧪 Testing

+### Testing Libraries used

+#### vitest

+`vitest` is a lightweight and simple testing framework for JavaScript projects.
+It provides a minimalistic API for defining tests and assertions, and it can be used with a variety of testing libraries and tools.

+#### @testing-library/react

+`@testing-library/react` is a testing utility for React components that makes it easy to test the behavior and appearance of your components in a way that closely resembles how your users will interact with them.

+#### playwright

+`playwright` is a Node.js library for automating web browsers, including Chromium, Firefox, and WebKit.
+It provides a high-level API for interacting with web pages, including clicking buttons, filling in forms, and taking screenshots.

+### Running Tests

+`npm run test` - Runs both unit tests and e2e tests `npm run test:unit` - Runs unit tests (Vitest / Testing Library) `npm run test:e2e` - Runs e2e tests (PLaywright)